yw0nam/yw0nam/README.md

 ### 🔭 I'm working on I-BRICKS
 ### 🚀 i'm interested in deep Learning especially Speech, NLG
 ### 🎓 Education

+bachelor's degree
-* Graduated in Dept. of Electronics Engineering, Incheon National University (2017.03 ~ 2021.
-03)
+* Graduated with a Bachelor's degree at Dept. of Electronics Engineering, from Incheon National University (March 2017 ~ March 2021)
-* Studying for Master degree at Sungkyunkwan University (2021.
-03 ~ 2023.
-03)
+* Graduated with a Master's degree at Dept. of Digital Healthcare, from Sungkyunkwan University (March 2021 ~ March 2023)

 #### ✨ SoftWare
 * **DeepLearning Framework**: